Richard Ojeda: Labor rights

-Ojeda is devoutly pro-union and has received $121,440 from several unions, including the American Federation of Teachers and the Teamsters' Union.
+Ojeda is devoutly pro-union and received $121,440 during his 2018 campaign from several unions, including the American Federation of Teachers and the Teamsters' Union.
+In his 2026 North Carolina campaign, Ojeda received an endorsement from the NC AFL-CIO.
 Ojeda opposes right-to-work laws.

+Veterans affairs

+Ojeda, a veteran himself, has advocated for improved services for those who have served in the military, arguing that the United States has a fundamental obligation to care for veterans following their service.
+He supports expanding Veterans Affairs (VA) benefits, particularly around mental health care.
+His 2026 North Carolina congressional campaign collected 90,000 signatures for a petition that criticized the Trump administration cuts to VA services as part of the larger Department of Government Efficiency (DOGE) cuts.

 Gun control

-On gun control, Ojeda has been described as pro-gun, and has stated he agreed with Carol Miller's position that increased services for the mentally-ill would help ease gun violence, his own stances on guns have also been described as similar to Miller's overall, such as mass shootings, and in doing so he would launch a campaign to help remove stigmas regarding mentally-ill individuals.
-He has also stated that he supports the Second Amendment, and does not believe more restrictions are needed.
+On gun control, Ojeda has early in his political career been described as pro-gun.
+In 2018, he stated that increased services for the mentally ill would help ease gun violence.
+At the time, he noted that he supported the Second Amendment and does not believe additional restrictions are needed.

-However, on August 8, 2019, following the Dayton and El Paso shootings, Ojeda called pro-gun rights politicians "spineless pieces of shit" who "didn't have the balls" to take on the NRA.
-He also called for heavier gun restrictions, citing recent mass shootings which accounted for a total of 74 deaths.
+However, on August 8, 2019, following the Dayton and El Paso shootings, Ojeda shifted his position and called pro-gun rights politicians "spineless pieces of shit" who "didn't have the balls" to take on the NRA.
+He also called for stricter gun restrictions, citing a series of recent mass shootings that had collectively accounted for a total of 74 deaths.

 Foreign policy

-Ojeda, on his Twitter account has posted several tweets opposed to Saudi Arabia and the intervention it leads in support of the Yemeni government against the Iranian-backed Houthis that had taken over much of Yemen's north including its capital, Sanaa, he stated that the US should end support for Saudi Arabia and end arms deals with the nation, he also condemned the country for the alleged involvement of the Saudi government in Jamal Khashoggi's death.
+Ojeda, on his Twitter account has posted several tweets opposed to Saudi Arabia and the intervention it leads in support of the Yemeni government against the Iranian-backed Houthis that had taken over much of Yemen's north including its capital, Sanaa.
+He stated that the US should end support for Saudi Arabia and end arms deals with the nation; he also condemned the country for the alleged involvement of the Saudi government in Jamal Khashoggi's death.

 Regarding Iran, Ojeda has stated he would not support a war with Iran.

 Abortion

 Ojeda self-identifies as pro choice.
-He supports abortion rights and that he would only nominate judges who likewise shared his support for access to abortion.
-In 2018, he said regarding the term pro-life, which is used to describe those who are against abortions as, "I’m also calling bullshit on the idea that opposing abortion makes you pro-life...If you just want to keep working class women from making their own decisions, you might be pro-birth but you’re not pro-life."
+He supports abortion rights and that he would nominate only those judges who share his support for access to abortion.
+He said that he hates "the idea of telling a woman what to do with her body" and noted that he supported Roe v.
+Wade and Planned Parenthood in an interview with The Guardian in 2018.
 He has also voiced opposition to the Helms Amendment that limits the United States in assistance to abortion through foreign aid, saying, "a woman raped by the Taliban or Boko Haram should not be forced by the callousness of our government to bear her rapist’s child".

-In 2016, Ojeda described himself as "pro-life, with exceptions".

-“I’ve always said that I’m pro-life,” he told WCHS during the campaign, “but I also, being someone who almost lost my wife and child during child birth, I think it’s also important in certain circumstances that the mother have the ability to choose her life.”